 Feng Shui for Medical Professionals - Doctoring the Luck of Doctors

-After writing an article in 4D, a magazine for the doctors, I have started working on an e-book: Feng Shui for the doctors.
+After writing an article in 4D, a magazine for the doctors, I started having doctors as my clients.
 I find the doctors open minded and willing to experiment.
 They happily incorporate the changes and keep in touch, informing me of the Feng Shui impact.

 There are two hospitals - one in Noida and another in Chennai - that have incorporated the Feng Shui changes two months ago, things like shifting the maternity ward to Children & Creativity corner and billing department in the Money corner and have since noticed interesting changes for the better.
 I hope to get more details and write about them in this column.